Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Introduction

 Data collected by VAs are analyzed either by a panel of physicians or with statistical algorithms.
-The physician review approach can be effective if resources permit \citep{lozano2011performance}, but it is expensive and rarely possible for timely monitoring of cause-specific mortality.
+The physician review approach can be effective if resource permits \citep{lozano2011performance}, but it is expensive and rarely possible for timely monitoring of cause-specific mortality.
 On the other hand, statistical methods have been widely used to automate the cause-of-death assignment from VA data~\citep[e.g.,][]{byass2003probabilistic,miasnikof2015naive,serina2015improving,mccormick2016probabilistic}.
-These algorithms aim to construct a high-dimensional classifier for cause-of-death assignment at the individual level, and obtain population-level cause-specific mortality fraction (CSMF) estimates, i.e., the distribution of deaths due to each possible causes.
+These methods aim to construct a high-dimensional classifier for cause-of-death assignment and obtain population-level cause-specific mortality fraction (CSMF) estimates, i.e., the distribution of deaths due to each possible cause.

 There are many methodological challenges for cause-of-death assignment algorithms to be successfully deployed in practice.
 First, all existing VA algorithms assume that there is a single training dataset or domain knowledge base from which the relationship between symptoms and causes can be learned.
 In most situations where VA is used, local deaths from the target population with known causes are extremely rare.
 High-quality VA data with reference causes are usually only available outside of the target population, and may consist of data collected from several distinct study populations.
 This leads to the \emph{data shift} problem, where the source and target domain data may have different marginal and conditional distributions \citep{moreno2012unifying}, and it could significantly bias the cause-of-death assignment and CSMF quantification.
 The issue of data shift received little discussion in the midst of developments of automated VA cause-of-death assignment algorithms in the last decade.
 The recent work of \citet{datta2020regularized} and \citet{fiksel2020generalized} are the first to address this issue by calibrating model predictions to additional local validation data with known causes of death.
 When no validation data exist, however, all existing VA methods are vulnerable to data shift.
-To our knowledge, there is no literature that characterizes the different joint distributions of symptoms and causes across heterogeneous domains or leverages such information for cause-of-death assignment.
+To our knowledge, there is no literature that characterizes the heterogeneous joint distributions of symptoms and causes across different domains or leverages such information for cause-of-death assignment.